UP Woman Dies After Acid Attack; Mother Critical

 Key Points

-- A 23-year-old woman in Kushinagar, Uttar Pradesh, died from injuries sustained in an alleged acid attack.
+- A 23-year-old woman died after an alleged acid attack in Kushinagar, Uttar Pradesh.

-- The victim's mother is in critical condition following the acid attack.
+- The woman's mother is in critical condition following the acid attack.

-- Police are investigating the acid attack, which occurred while the victims were sleeping.
+- An unidentified assailant allegedly poured acid on the woman and her mother while they were sleeping.

-- The assailant entered the house through the roof and poured acid on the sleeping women.
+- Police are investigating the acid attack and searching for the accused in Kushinagar.

-- Authorities are working to apprehend the accused in the Kushinagar acid attack case.
+- The victims were initially taken to Kushinagar Medical College before being transferred to Gorakhpur Medical College.

 A 23-year-old woman succumbed to her injuries following an alleged acid attack on her and her mother while both of them were sleeping inside their house here, police said on Friday.